microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 ## Notes & Guidance

-In this assignment, you're going to deploy the Dapr-enabled services you have written locally to an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) cluster.
+In this challenge, you're going to deploy the Dapr-enabled services you have written locally to an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) cluster.

 ![architecture](../images/Challenge-08/architecture.png)

-### Assignment goals
+### Challenge goals

-To complete this assignment, you must reach the following goals:
+To complete this challenge, you must reach the following goals:

 - Successfully deploy all 3 services (VehicleRegistrationService, TrafficControlService & FineCollectionService) to an AKS cluster.
 - Successfully run the Simulation service locally that connects to your AKS-hosted services